Gluten-Free Coffee Cake Recipe

 A light, loose coffee cake perfect for the gluten-free diet.
 With this cake recipe, you no longer have to wait for a special treat.

-Have you ever baked gluten-free?
+Have you ever baked gluten-free cake?
 If not, today is your chance!

 With this recipe we have selected a sweet culinary combination of espresso, cocoa powder and gluten-free flour.
-Now you think a cake without wheat flour?
-Can this ever taste?
-Yes, and how!
-And also juicy and loose – without gluten.
+Now you are probably thinking, a cake without wheat flour?
+Is this even tasty?
+Yes, indeed!
 Try it.

 This coffee cake will take you to a different world of enjoyment and allow you to enter a new nutritional world.
 Enjoy your baking.